Woodsense: Spotlight on TamarindComments (0)

 How to select the best stock

 Tamarind’s deep-red heartwood is very durable, but it’s only found in the oldest and largest trees, and is difficult to work.
 Because of that, it doesn’t enjoy the same utility as the less durable, but readily available sapwood.
 Much of this wood comes from found logs, branches, and small trunks cut and left to rot on the forest floor.
 Because the spalting process is far from scientific, it’s important to handpick each board or blank to make sure that you’re getting the desired effect.
-(See photo.)
+(See photo, above.)

 At approximately $23/bd. ft., tamarind’s cost is on par with many top-shelf exotics.
 As a result, its use is often limited to small projects like bottle stoppers, pens, and bowls.
 If you care to taste-test this wood, smaller turning blanks start at $5.
 For additional flair, you can purchase through-dyed blanks for a few dollars more.
-Resin-stabilized blanks, like the samples shown, eliminate the risk of failure associated with working partially decayed wood.
+Resin-stabilized blanks, like the samples shown bottom right, eliminate the risk of failure associated with working partially decayed wood.
 Although the process makes the wood ideal for knife scales and pens, stabilization doubles the material’s cost, and is limited to smaller-scale stock.

 Working tamarind in the shop